-6. Read it backwards.
-Your eyes have a tendency to read what you meant to write versus what you actually wrote.
-Read your text backwards, word by word, to help you focus on individual words and catch spelling errors.
+Your eyes tend to read what you meant to write versus what you actually wrote.
+Read your text backward, word by word, to help you focus on individual words and catch spelling errors.

-8. Use a dictionary.
 While SpellChecker is great at catching spelling mistakes, it doesn’t know if you’ve used the correct word.
-For example, if you’re not sure whether to write to the principal or principle, use a dictionary to look it up!
+For example, if you’re unsure whether to write to the principal or principle, use a dictionary to look it up!

 About Skills 4 Life:

 Skills 4 Life Pediatric Occupational Therapy offers a broad range of pediatric occupational therapy services to help your child master age-appropriate developmental skills, become more independent, increase academic success & develop confidence.
-The experts at Skills 4 Life specialize in handwriting, keyboarding & executive function coaching, but also work with children on social & emotional learning, motor skills, self-regulation strategies & activities of daily living.
+The experts at Skills 4 Life specialize in handwriting, keyboarding, and executive function coaching and work with children on social & emotional learning, motor skills, self-regulation strategies, and activities of daily living.
 Skills 4 Life Pediatric Occupational Therapy offers your child a safe, compassionate environment to learn the critical skills they need to be successful.
 Learn more about our team & services at www.skills4lifeot.com, or you can contact our office by email at email@example.com or by phone at 303.351.1828 for a free consultation.